trevorius/RocketElevatorsDigitalPresence/README.md

 # RocketElevatorsDigitalPresence
-this is a study project consisting of developing and putting a wbsite onlien for a fictitious company : rocket elevators
+this is a study project consisting of developing and putting a wbesite online for a fictitious company : rocket elevators